John Landy: Athletics

+Roger Bannister

 Landy ran his second sub-4-minute mile on August 7, at the 1954 British Empire and Commonwealth Games, held in Vancouver, British Columbia.
 He lost the Mile Race to Roger Bannister, who had his best-ever time.
 This was the first time in history that two men had run a mile in under four minutes in the same race.
 This meeting of the world's two fastest milers was alternately called "The Miracle Mile", the "Race of the Century", and the "Dream Race"; it was heard over the radio by 100 million people and seen on television by millions more.
 On the final turn of the last lap, as Landy looked over his left shoulder, Bannister passed him on the right.
 A larger-than-life bronze sculpture of the two men at this moment was created by Vancouver sculptor Jack Harman in 1967 from a photograph by Vancouver Sun photographer Charlie Warner and stood for many years at the entrance to Empire Stadium; after the stadium was demolished, the sculpture was moved to the Hastings and Renfrew entrance of the Pacific National Exhibition (PNE) fairgrounds.
 In 2015, it returned to the site of the stadium.
 Regarding this sculpture, Landy quipped that "While Lot's wife was turned into a pillar of salt for looking back, I am probably the only one ever turned into bronze for looking back."

+Ron Clarke

 At the 1956 Australian National Championships prior to the Melbourne Olympic Games, in the final of the mile race, Landy stopped and doubled back to check on fellow runner Ron Clarke after another runner clipped Clarke's heel, causing him to fall early in the third lap of the race.
 Landy, who was close behind, leaped to clear his body but scraped his spikes on Clarke's shoulder.
 Clarke, the then-junior mile world record holder, had been leading the race.
 Landy apologised, helped him back to his feet and they both started running again.
 In the final two laps Landy made up the deficit and won the race.
 The National Centre for History and Education in Australia said that "[i]t was a spontaneous gesture of sportsmanship and it has never been forgotten."
 Sculptor Mitch Mitchell created a bronze sculpture of the moment when Landy helps Clarke to his feet.
 The sculpture was dedicated in June 2002 and is on Olympic Boulevard, Olympic Park in Melbourne.